UVA Employee Funding

 This education benefit reduces the net on-Grounds tuition cost for employees and allows a student to take four 3-credit courses per year at a cost of $4,800.
 Also, by using the UVA employee education benefit of $4,360 per year, an employee now spends just $440 out of pocket for four 3-credit School of Education and Human Development courses.
 The combination of the School of Education and Human Development and UVA benefits allows employees to fast-track their graduate education goals, with little to no out-of-pocket costs.

-NEW: Effective March 1, 2018, the School of Education and Human Development will waive application fees for salaried, benefits-eligible employees applying to School of Education and Human Development graduate programs.
+Effective March 1, 2018, the School of Education and Human Development will waive application fees for salaried, benefits-eligible employees applying to School of Education and Human Development graduate programs.
 To be eligible for the fee waiver, employees must email Dana Stanley ([email protected]) at least one week prior to the application deadline and prior to submitting the application for admission.

 The quality of the School of Education and Human Development’s professional preparation and graduate programs is enhanced by enrolling working professionals.
 By combining quality faculty who are at the top of their fields with motivated students who have hands-on experience in the disciplines that they are studying, the School of Education and Human Development is constructing an innovative and growth-oriented learning environment.